-Not your ordinary “shake-n-bake” chicken that our grandmothers and mothers use to make.
-The chicken is brined first and then coated with a spicy batter before being plunged in hot grape seed oil and fried until golden brown.
-Delicious hot or cold.
+Who else loves fried chicken as much as I do?
+This recipe is definitely not your ordinary “shake-n-bake” chicken that our grandmothers and mothers use to make.
+This Harissa Fried Chicken is brined and then coated with a spicy batter before being plunged into hot oil and fried until golden brown.
+Delicious served hot or cold.

-I made two batters to coat the chicken with, a buttermilk and egg batter and a flour and breadcrumb one.
+I made two batters to coat the chicken with, a buttermilk and egg batter as well as a flour and breadcrumb one.
 This is where the heat comes in from the curry dish I was thinking of.
-We love Harissa and use it very often, so I took chili flakes and combined it with garlic, caraway, coriander, parsley and black pepper and mixed this with the flour and breadcrumbs.
+We love Harissa and use it very often, so I took harrisa flakes and combined it with garlic, caraway, coriander, parsley, and black pepper then I mixed it with the flour and breadcrumbs.
 Before frying the chicken I soaked each piece with the buttermilk mixture and then heavily coated it with the flour mixture.

-I served the chicken with a light and creamy polenta dish and just before serving I sprinkled some black Hawaiian salt over the entire plate, not only for color but to add a little more flavor.
-The result, the moistest fried chicken I have ever had.
+I served the chicken with a light and creamy polenta.
+Before serving I sprinkled some black Hawaiian salt over the entire plate, not only for color but to add a little more flavor.
+The result was the moistest fried chicken I have ever fried.
 Not over salty, which I am always concerned with when brining and it was slightly spicy but not too hot, just right.
 The creamy polenta was a great addition to the meal as it helped cooled down what heat there was in this dish.
-You will LOVE this recipe, it is really fantastic!

 Recipe: Harissa Fried Chicken

 1 cup kosher salt